cits3007/cits3007.github.io/assets/labs/lab05.md

 #2  0x56556382 in main (argc=1, argv=0xffffd5a4) at stack.c:34
 ```

+(If you see something very different -- make sure you're running GDB against
+`stack-L1-dbg`, and not `stack-L1`.
+The latter program is missing the debug symbols that
+have been inserted into `stack-L1-dbg`, and thus will be less easy to analyse using GDB.)

 This says there are 3 stack frames on the stack.
 Stack frame #2
 represents our position in the `main` function.
 We've just executed an
 instruction sitting at location `0x56556382` in memory,[^main_line] which